 Here is a selection of some of the best places to stay in this area.

-Running through the heart of Chinatown, Chulia Street is the centre of the backpackers area, but there are now many more upmarket places to stay, as well as the many backpacker hostels and guesthouses which can be found along this street and the surrounding roads of Love Lane and Muntri Street.
+Running through the heart of Chinatown, Chulia Street is the centre of the backpackers area, but there are now also many more upmarket places to stay, along with the many backpacker hostels and guesthouses which can be found along this street and the surrounding roads of Love Lane and Muntri Street.

 There are a few places to stay (mostly budget hotels & a few small heritage hotels) close by if you would like to stay here.